A-Z of family friendly things to do this summer in Doncaster!

 Hull Mumbler had a walk around the lake on their visit to Doncaster and it made for a full day out in Doncaster, after enjoying swimming at the Dome.

-If you fancy shopping, there is something for everyone at Lakeside Village (free parking), including a play area for children to blow off a bit of steam and they have FREE Adventure Golf available all summer!
+If you fancy shopping, there is something for everyone at Lakeside Village (free parking), including a play area for children to blow off a bit of steam and they Free Ping Pong available.
+Look out for lots of activities in the summer holidays too…their Summer Outdoor Cinema screenings will be back in 2022.
 They also have award winning baby change facilities at Lakeside and are doggy friendly in a lot of the shops.

 “The museum is a lot larger than I realised!
 There were planes and helicopters of every description, inside and outside, some of which the kids could sit in the Cockpit, which they found really good fun.
 There was also a helicopter simulator, so a few interactive things that they really liked.
 There is a ‘Blitz’ area, which has sound effects and shows a typical kitchen during WWII and so much history relating to our local area.
 We spent a good few hours there and the kids found it really interesting.
-Under normal circumstances there is also a dressing up room, which is currently closed due to Covid, but there was plenty to keep them all interested”.
+There was plenty to keep them all interested”.

 Price: Adult £6.50, Seniors £5.50, Children (u16) £3, Family (2 adults & 2 children) £15, Children under 5 are free.
 We have a Mumbler discount ***2 for 1 when you quote Mumbler ***